Shenandoah Valley Environmental Education Alliance

 Interested in teaching about environmental issues and the Chesapeake Bay,

-but don’t know where to start?
-Check out the Bay Backpack, the source for Chesapeake Bay education resources, field studies, trainings, and funding opportunities.
-Use this great resource to discover engaging ways to get students outdoors learning about the local
+Bay Backpack, the source for Chesapeake Bay education resources, field studies, trainings, and funding opportunities.
+Use this great resource to discover engaging ways to get students outdoors learning about the local environment.
+For additional information email Kristina Hopkins or call at (410)

 267-5667.